paperforreviewer/A-Lightweight-and-Efficient-Model-for-Modulation-Classification-via-Knowledge-Distillation/README.md

 # A-Lightweight-and-Efficient-Model-for-Modulation-Classification-via-Knowledge-Distillation
-all codes and data will be available when the paper is accepted
+Experimental results is available now.
+All codes will be available when the paper is accepted